-Types of Procurement Compliance – Part 1
+What is Procurement Compliance & its Types – Part 1

 Procurement professionals typically get involved with two types of compliance: Procurement and Operational.
 Procurement compliance includes all procurement-related processes and associated compliance while operational compliance includes all others that procurement is not directly responsible for but may support at some level.

-Savings Compliance: Savings usually receive significant attention as they are measured and reported extensively.
+Savings usually receive significant attention as they are measured and reported extensively.
 But do procurement executives define savings compliance the same way?
 It’s typically a measure of realized or actual savings compared to “identified” or “estimated” savings (see GEP blog: it’s all about realized savings).
 Savings are “identified” at the end of a sourcing process and “realized” as purchases are made on the contract.
-Another comparison made is between realized and targeted savings.
+Another comparison is made between realized and targeted savings.
 In this case, targeted savings are those that the procurement department has signed on to for the coming year.

 While it is a key measure of category management and even procurement department effectiveness, realized savings can be significantly impacted by changes in the business environment.
 If purchases take a dip due to quality issues or budget cuts, should the identified savings estimates be adjusted?
 Conversely, if purchases rise due to increased sales (and resulting purchases of materials) or a special campaign that wasn’t planned earlier, should the category manager and procurement department receive the credit for higher savings through increased usage?